vives-project-xp/InteractiveCorridor/docs/README.md

 - The system should provide a variety of lighting effects and animations for the user to choose from.
 - The system should be able to handle multiple ESP32s.
 - The system should be able to handle multiple users controlling the LED strips simultaneously.

+### Output requirements

+The output requirements for the project are:

+- No flickering or lag in the LED strips.
+- Reaction time is below 100ms.

 ### Architecture diagram